Yom Kippur: Jewish Day of Redemption

 Holiday.
 Yom Kippur, Judgement Day.

 When?
 Ten days after Rosh Hashanah (Jewish New Year).
 It starts on the 10th day of the 7th month (Tishrei) of the Jewish calendar.
-In 2019, Yom Kippur begins just before sunset on Tuesday, October the 8th, and ends after sunset on Wednesday, October the 9th.
+In 2021, Yom Kippur begins just before sunset on Wednesday, September 15th, and ends after sunset on Thursday, September the 16th.
 Yom Kippur is a fasting day that lasts for about 25 hours.

 Where?
 Israel and Jewish communities around the world.

 The meaning.
 Yom Kippur is the most spiritual day of the year in Judaism, it is regarded as the “Sabbath of Sabbaths.”
 Jews atone for their sins and ask for redemption, they spend this holiday fasting and praying God for forgiveness and a good year.

 How it is celebrated.
 Jews believe that on Yom Kippur God seals their fate for the upcoming year.
 They fast, attend synagogue services and pray asking for forgiveness of the wrongdoings they had during the past year.

 On Yom Kippur, there are many rules and traditions.
 People greet each other with the words “Tzom kal” (“Have an easy fast”) or “Gmar hatima tova” (“May you be inscribed for a good year”.)
 It is also acceptable to say “Shana tova” (“Happy new year”).